jgeller112/cogsci_researchmethod/content/home/syllabus.md

 I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, SES, etc. ) To help accomplish this:

- - If you have a name and/or set of pronouns that differ from those that appear in your official Brown records, please let me know!
+ - If you have a name and/or set of pronouns that differ from those that appear in your official Rutgers records, please let me know!

 - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.
 I want to be a resource for you.
 Remember that you can also submit anonymous feedback (which will lead to me making a general announcement to the class, if necessary to address your concerns).